-The capital city of the Santorini is Fira, a cultural and trade center of the island with many beautiful sights, museums and galleries.
-Also the city Oia is very famous, as it is presented in every advertising material about Santorini, primarily because of its nice architecture and perfect opportunities to watch the sunset.
+The capital city of the Santorini is Fira, a cultural and trade centre of the island with many beautiful sights, museums and galleries.
+Also, the city Oia is very famous, as it is presented in every advertising material about Santorini, primarily because of its nice architecture and perfect opportunities to watch the sunset.
 However, the city "pays for its fame" by overcrowded streets in the evening hours.
 Firostefani, what translated means "the crown of the city Fira", encourages the tourists to walk in the narrow and picturesque streets and due to its height above the sea level, your head may even be spinning when you look down on the wild beauty of the flooded caldera.
-Another places that are worth to visit is the city Imerovigli, with the ruins of Skaros castle or the village Megalochori, which is known for the local wine degustations.
+Another places that are worth to visit is the city of Imerovigli, with the ruins of the Skaros Castle or the village of Megalochori, which is known for the local wine degustations.

 If you have enough time for visiting Santorini, you definitely should go to the inland of the island and see its hidden faces as well.
 Small traditional Greek villages will make you feel their calm atmosphere, perfect for those people who want to relax and muse far away from crowded tourist destinations.
 There are several nice and interesting places such as the biggest village of Santorini Emporio with ruins of the medieval venetian castle Kasteli, village Mesa Gonia and its famous byzantine church Episkopi Gonia or unique houses dug directly to the rocks in the village of Karterados.

-Thank to the volcanic activity the coast of the island is covered by a range of colours - from white, red to black.
-Touristically atractive is the so-called "Red beach", nevertheless there is is also "White beach" or a good organized and lively beach Perivolos, which is also called "Black beach".
-Another Black beach is on the south coast of Santorini.
+Thanks to the volcanic activity the coast of the island is covered by a range of colours - from white, red to black.
+Touristically attractive is the so-called "Red Beach", nevertheless there is also "White Beach" or a good organized and lively beach of Perivolos, which is also called "Black Beach".
+Another Black Beach is on the southcoast of Santorini.

 If you rather desire to enjoy calmness and wild beauty of the surrounding nature, then try to go to the north and north-west coast of the island.
-We recommend to visit e.g. the empty beach Cape Columbo or an isolated, but a bit windy, beach Paradisi.
-The beauty of local beaches is underlined by the crystal clear water of the Aegean Sea, which is washing the coasts of Santorini.
+We recommend to visit e.g. the empty beach of Cape Columbo or an isolated, but a bit windy Paradisi Beach.
+The beauty of local beaches is underlined by the crystal-clear water of the Aegean Sea, which is washing the coasts of Santorini.

-The historical evolution of Santorini was influenced by the eruption of the supervolcano Strongyli around 1600 BC, that burried a big part of the island, together with its thriving civilization.
-The center of the originally circular island was destroyed and just the perimeter part surrounding a big lagoon remained.
-The volcano spewed out a big amount of lava and volcanic ash, which covered the wide neighborhoods.
-Also even Crete and the coast of Asia Minor was hit by the eruption, reckoned as the largest natural disaster of the Ancient period.
+The historical evolution of Santorini was fundamentally influenced by the eruption of the super volcano Strongyli around 1600 BC, that buried a big part of the island, together with its thriving civilization.
+The centre of the originally circular island was destroyed and just the perimeter part surrounding a big lagoon remained.
+The volcano spewed out a big amount of lava and volcanic ash, which covered the wide neighbourhoods.
+Also, even Crete and the coast of Asia Minor was hit by the eruption, reckoned as the largest natural disaster of the Ancient period.

-In the Ancient period, the Spartan colonists settled down on the island and established a new settlement called Thera in the difficult accessible mountanious terrain near Mesa Vouno.
+In the Ancient period, the Spartan colonists settled down on the island and established a new settlement called Thera in the difficult accessible mountainous terrain near Mesa Vouno.
 The city Thera has been growing quickly (for the construction of the houses the limestone of the mountain has been used) and became an important cultural centre and also a respected trade partner.
-Unfortunately, the eruption of the volcano in 726 AD damaged the city noticeable, what made the inhabitants to move to the coast, where the life was much easier and more comfortable.
+Unfortunately, the eruption of the volcano in 726 A.D. damaged the city heavily, what made the inhabitants to move to the coast, where the life was much easier and more comfortable for them.

 In later times Santorini got under control of several powers.
 In 13th century, the Romans took over the reins of the island and started thus the era of Venetian dominance.
-Romans were great conquerors and one of then maritime powers.
+Romans were great conquerors and one of the maritime powers of that time.
 They named the island Santorini, after its patron St. Irene.
-Many beautiful historical buildings, mostly of defense character, remained preserved from that time.
+Many beautiful historical buildings, mostly of defence character, remained preserved from that time.
 In 16th century, the Ottoman Turks became the leading power of Santorini and remained it until 19th century, when Santorini became a part of Greece again.

 The legend of mythical Atlantis is put into context with Santorini primarily because of the massive volcano eruption, that destroyed a big part of the island and affected the life in the adjacent areas.
 Is it also possible, that Atlantis has existed right on Santorini or on any of the close islands and that the eruption of the super volcano Strongyli caused its destruction?